nylssoft/MynaPasswordManager/README.md

 Features:

-- Copy login and password to clibboard and clear clibboard after 30 seconds
+- Copy login and password to clipboard and clear clipboard after 30 seconds
-- Simple password generator
+- Simple random password generator
 - Open website for login
 - Thumbnails for login websites if available
 - Secure password storage in memory and in encrypted files